Nabta Playa: Early history

-By the 7th millennium BC, larger organised settlements were found in the region, relying on deep wells for sources of water.
+Larger settlements began to appear at Nabta Playa by the 7th millennium BC, relying on deep wells for sources of water.
 Small huts were constructed in straight rows.
-Sustenance included wild fruit, legumes, millets, sorghum and tubers.

-Also in the late 7th millennium BC, but a little later than the time referred to above, goats and sheep, apparently imported from Western Asia, appear.
+Sustenance included wild plants, such as legumes, millets, sorghum, tubers, and fruit.
+Around 6800 BC they began to make pottery locally.
+In the late 7th millennium BC goats and sheep, apparently imported from Western Asia, appear.
 Many large hearths also appear.